 Ohio is one of several states that allow civil injury lawsuits to be filed against businesses or social hosts who serve alcohol to someone who goes on to cause an alcohol-related accident.
-But like many states, Ohio limits the circumstances under which these kinds of claims may be filed.
+But like many states, Ohio limits the circumstances under which these kinds of claims can be filed.

-This article examines Ohio law as it applies to third-party liability for an alcohol-related accident, and looks at a few hypothetical situations where these laws might come into play.
+This article examines Ohio law as it applies to third-party liability for an alcohol-related accident and looks at a few hypothetical situations where these laws might come into play.

 Here is an example of a situation in which Ohio's dram shop law might apply: Suppose that Dan stops at Belle's Bar for a drink.
 After several rounds, Dan decides to go down the stairs into the bar's basement to shoot pool.
 As he tries to descend the stairs, he trips and falls, colliding with Penny, who is also on the staircase.
 Penny and Dan fall down the stairs and are injured.